ylhyra/ylhyra_content/not_data/content/explanations/-ó_endings/index.md

 ---
 There exists a fun little pattern of shortening Icelandic words, which is to take the first syllable of the word<note>In rarer cases the word can also somehow be distilled into a single syllable, like in ''afbrýðisamur''→''abbó''.</note> and then add {{nowrap|"-ó"}} to it.
 This pattern is surprisingly common in certain contexts.
 While most of them can only be used in informal contexts or make you sound like a teenager, a handful can be used in relatively formal speech.

-Words shortened on this format are always two syllables.
-This trick does not work for any word, it only works on word that already have an established short version.
+Words shortened in this format are always two syllables.
+This trick does not work for any word, it only works on words that already have an established short version.

 This page contains a list of words you are relatively likely to encounter.
 For a list of less common words, see [[-ó endings/Less common words|here]].